 This Day In Writing History

 On December 8th, 1894, the famous American writer James Thurber was born.
 He was born in Columbus, Ohio.
-His father was a clerk and minor politician with dreams of being a lawyer or an actor.
+His father was a clerk and minor politician with dreams of becoming a lawyer or an actor.
 His mother was a fun-loving practical joker whom he described as "a born comedienne... one of the finest comic talents I think I have ever known."

 James Thurber had two brothers.
 When he was a boy, his brother William accidentally shot him in the eye with an arrow during a game of William Tell.
 Medical technology was primitive at the time, so James lost his eye.
 Since the injury prevented him from participating in sports and other recreational activities, Thurber channeled his energy into creative endeavors, taking up writing and drawing.